Joseph Baldwin Academy

-Truman State University created the Joseph Baldwin Academy in 1985 in order to provide the benefits of a liberal arts education to students beyond its own undergraduates.
-Since then the Academy has grown in size from 4 classes with 60 students to 20 classes with around 350 students in 2015.
-The Academy provides courses in all areas of the liberal arts, including the humanities, fine arts, natural sciences, and social sciences.
-All of the Academy’s classes are challenging, for they are designed to be the approximate equivalent of a semester-long university course offered during the regular academic year.
+The Academy’s challenging classes are designed to be the approximate equivalent of a semester-long university course offered during the regular academic year.
 The faculty members of the Academy’s classes structure their courses to suit the interests and abilities of the talented students who make up our student body.
-I have personally selected the JBA faculty members, choosing some of the most exceptional teacher-scholars among the Truman faculty.
+The Dean has personally selected the JBA professors, choosing some of the most exceptional teachers and scholars among Truman’s faculty and alumni.

 - Students who are currently enrolled in the 7th, 8th, or 9th grade may be nominated by their guidance counselor, school principal, gifted education teacher, or parents of home-school students

 - Students must be identified as a high achiever as indicated by GPA, IQ, enrollment in gifted courses, high standardized test scores, or equivalent measurement (see Nomination Process for more details).

 If you are a student who meets these requirements and would like to attend the Academy but have not been nominated by your school, please contact us at email@example.com.

 Feel free to contact us with any questions that you may have at firstname.lastname@example.org or 660-785-5384.